compromise-evident/semiprime-training-data/README.md

 as long as its length is equal with the true factor, then it is the true factor against which any falsehood is compared.

+FYI: the reported percent correctness is achievable even for 260-digit semiprimes of 130-digit factors!
 But this version is not where it ends.
 Waiting for my GPU...

 <br>